-Figure 33: Retail Market Contribution to Total Gas Consumption 2014
+Figure 33: Retail Market Contribution to Total Gas Consumption 2016

-Source: 2015 Energy in New Zealand.
+Source: 2017 Energy in New Zealand.

-Based on gas market consumption of 203PJ, which excludes production losses, own use and transmission losses.
+Based on gas market consumption of 190.6PJ, which excludes production losses, own use and transmission losses.
 Industrial includes 1.6PJ used in the agriculture, forestry and fishing sectors.

-10.3 Retail Market Trends
+11.3 Retail Market Trends

-Table 28 sets out the customer numbers and gas use by retail consumer groups in the period 2010-2014.
-It shows increasing consumer numbers across the board over that period.
+Table 33 sets out the gas volumes used by retail consumer groups in the period 2012-2016.
+It shows a slightly declining trend in the past two years.